nsubordin81/blog.synapseflux.com/docs/_drafts/2025-01-22-game-jam-notes.md

 - animations happen in a separate function but I cat to name it and it seems to be pretty straightforward, taking in the direction var was a good call, something that I'll have to remember, some of this flows pretty intuitively
 -

+devlog day 8, 1/29 not getting enough time today again because I'm sick and lacked the focus to get through work fast enough this time.
+I'm getting better at this each day.
+- renaming things so that they make sense in your project is a good idea
+- death zone doesn't haven to encompass your whole level it shoul be a rectangle that the player hits if they fall below the level
+- got a fast tutorial of how to set up physics layers in godot with collisions per layer, that was helpful.
+- several good lessons today that I'll need to reinforce:
+    - there are layers of physics that you need to set up, I knew this from unity but godot has the same concept, collision layer is the one you are on, th mask are the ones that you can collide with, makes suer that things taht hit each other are the right things.
+    - you send signals, which is just coding in hook functions that are predefined in the editor, unfortunately for me the vscode integration here doesn't seems to be great so I'll I think have to manually check the names and write them but it will hopefully work
+    - using a marker node is a way to have a visual representation of where in the world something invisible is happening so you can consisitently refer to it rather than keeping track of coordinates and work with it in your scene view
+    - you can make colliders visible on the screen with debug make collisions visible option.
+    -